Buying Green Electricity From a “Competitive Supplier”

 There are two parts to your electrical service:

 1. DELIVERY SERVICE: This includes maintaining the electric grid, delivering power to your home, supporting energy conservation, and other services.
 For Needham residents this service is always provided by Eversource.
-The delivery service charge is based on your kilowatt hour usage and appears on your bill as “Delivery Services.”
+The delivery service charge is based on your kilowatt hour usage and appears on your bill as “Delivery” charges.

 2. SUPPLIER SERVICE: Suppliers buy electricity from power generators and sell it to consumers.
 Unless you specify otherwise, Eversource is automatically your supplier.
 Consumers do have the option to choose another supplier.
-The supply charges are based on kilowatt hour usage and show up on your bill as a “Generation Charge” under Supplier Services.
+The supply charges are based on kilowatt hour usage and show up on your bill as a “Generation Service Charge” under Total Charges for Electricity.
 If you keep Eversource as your supplier, no other company will be listed.
-If you choose another supplier, you will still get just one electric bill and the supplier charge will be labeled “Competitive Power Supply.”
+If you choose another supplier, you will still get just one electric bill.
 Whether or not you choose a competitive supplier, Eversource will continue to deliver power to your home or business, read your meter, care for the poles and wires, provide customer service, and restore power when there is a service interruption.
-Below is a sample bill where the customer has not chosen a power supplier.
+A interactive sample of a typical electric bill can be found on the Eversource site.

 Now for the “Green” part: